top of page

 My immediate reaction was surprise .. he wasn’t telling some-one else’s story, he was talking in first person - and knew the details .. he was ‘Nathaniel’ at this age recounting his experiences

 This story can turn our minds around ..
-Nathaniel’s experience-story (this so-called) song-line ‘history story’ is held in collective memory
+Nathaniel’s experience-story (this so-called) song-line ‘history story’ is held in collective memory - and is oral, immediate and ‘local’

 The relationship construct (of trad indigenous) culture is developed sufficiently to transcend (what we pass off as) ’time’ and sequential event ‘linear-time' presumptions